Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 df_stock = cur.fetch_pandas_all()
 ```
 #### Code Explained
-This is the same code as we used above with a different SQL statement.
+This is the same code we used above with a different SQL statement.
 The SQL statement is going to return all rows and columns from the STOCK_HISTORY table WHERE the SYMBOL column is equal to the value of our `stock_ticker` python variable.
-In this case, that is 'NVDA'.
+In this case, that is 'JNJ' (Johnson & Johnson).

 ### Create and Train a Prophet Model
 Add this code to the next paragraph to build a predictive model using the Prophet library: